sandeepbhaisora26/sandeepbhaisora26/README.md

 - **Backend Developer @ Termgrid** — building services for a private-equity workflow platform.
 Async pipelines on top of AWS SQS + MySQL.
 - **[spring-boot-flow-map](https://github.com/sandeepbhaisora26/spring-boot-flow-map)** — a local explorer for Spring Boot codebases.
 Static call-graph analyzer (JavaParser + symbol solver) plus a ByteBuddy-based JVM agent that streams live request traces into a browser UI.
 Built when I got tired of guessing what an endpoint actually does.
+- **AI tooling** — building MCP (Model Context Protocol) servers, experimenting with RAG pipelines over engineering docs, and looking at where LLMs can save real time in day-to-day backend work without becoming yet another layer to maintain.

 ## Tech I reach for